rtCamp/Frappe-Manager/docs/commands/services.md

 **Examples**:

 _Start global-db only_
+Starts only the global-db service used to store bench databases.
 ```bash
 fm services start global-db
 ```

 _Start all global services_
+Starts all global services managed by FM (nginx-proxy, global-db, etc.).
 ```bash
 fm services start all
 ```